 Walk and play on paths and grass that has been cut.
 Stay out of the tall grass, edges of woods, weeds, wood piles, leaf piles, and piles of yard or tree debris.

 Prevention is best!
 After coming inside and removing all clothing, check your entire body from head (in the hair) to toes (in between them too).
 Put the clothes into a garbage bag and seal it until you can launder them.
 Check your pets and kids every day.

 What to do if you find a tick

 If you do find an attached tick remove it properly (https://www.cdc.gov/ticks/removing_a_tick.html) and save it in a plastic sandwich bag until you can bring it in to send to a lab for testing.

 Call NIHA at 202-237-7000 to get in for an appointment and start treatment right away.
 It is easier to discontinue treatment if the tick comes back negative for disease than to start treatment late, and give potential infections an advantage.

 Having been previously treated for Lyme disease does not render immunity.
 You can be re-infected.
 The bottom line is constant vigilance.
 It is important for you to enjoy life and nature's beauty outside- just be smart and careful.

-Cathlene Heideman NP, LAc, practices at National Integrated Health Associates and blends her knowledge of integrative medicine, acupuncture and herbals for the optimal health of the patient.
-Her areas of focus include adult holistic primary care, Lyme Disease and Co-infections, gut issues, detoxification, acute and chronic disease management, and facial acupuncture and botox for anti-aging.
+Cathlene Heideman NP, LAc, blends her knowledge of integrative medicine, acupuncture and herbals for the optimal health of the patient.
+Her areas of focus include adult holistic primary care, Lyme Disease and Co-infections, gut issues, detoxification, acute and chronic disease management.